 What is Tabata Training?

+Tabata is a style of training that has become popular over the last several years after Japanese researcher Dr. Izumi Tabata developed a proven technique that is as effective as it is brutal.
+Simply put, Tabata training is a intense style of HIIT (high intensity interval training) that uses timed sets to take fat loss to the next level.
+Work sets are 20 seconds long, followed by 10 seconds of rest.
+This low rest time is what pushes Tabata sets to the next level in terms of intensity, but also what makes it so effective.
 For the actual work protocol utilized in Dr. Tabata’s study, he used a spin bike with volunteers completing 8 rounds of 20 seconds of 100% effort and then 10 seconds of cycling at a slow speed.
 This protocol only lasted 4 minutes, but when done properly – will be the most intense 4 minutes of your workout.

 Best Tabata Exercises